Part 1: Clearing the Clutter of Your Customer Support Workflow

 In this two-part blog series, we’ll run you through how to prepare to clear out the clutter and remove what you don’t need and, if required, replace it with something better.

 Let’s get to work!
-The first part involves performing an audit on your current workflow:
+The first part involves performing an audit on your current customer support workflow process:

 It’s Workflow Audit Time!